BilalAhmadKhanKhattak/SysDoxer/README.md

 - Show **local IP address, subnet mask, and gateway**
 - Inspect the **current running process**
 - List **loaded DLLs/modules**
-- Fetch **public IP address** (when internet is available) Yeah, This one IS NOT SYSTEM LEVEL, Okay?
+- Fetch **public IP address** (when internet is available) Yeah, **This one IS NOT SYSTEM LEVEL**, Okay?
 Must Understand the difference between Private IP and Public IP

 ---